 Pulmonary Hypertension

-Pulmonary hypertension (often referred to as “PH”) is a type of high blood pressure in the lung vessels.
-This condition affects the arteries in the lungs and right side of the heart, making it harder for your heart to pump oxygen-rich blood.
+Pulmonary hypertension (often referred to as “PH”) is a vascular disease of the lung vessels associated with elevated blood pressure in the lungs.
+Pulmonary hypertension affects the arteries, and sometimes the veins and capillaries, making it harder for your heart to pump oxygen-rich blood, which may ultimately lead to right heart dysfunction and failure.

 The most common symptoms of pulmonary hypertension include: